Uvic-SENG321Spring2024/course/project/rfp-instructions.md

 Remember the **RFP is due January 19 at 10pm!**

 ## Template
 The remainder of this document serves as template for you and your team **acting as clients** to use to create your RFP.
+We expect the RFP to be roughly 3-4 letter-size (a4) pages.

 ---
 ## Document History